Hidayatulla268/Farm-Q/README.md

 # Farm-Q
-This the farmer ai prototype.
+This is the farmer ai prototype.
 That can solve the doubts of the farmers.

 <!doctype html>
 <html lang="en">